 There are lakes that are nice to fish, there are lakes that offer nice accommodation and others that cater for the whole family.
 It’s almost impossible to find all of that in one place but with the Secret Garden it really does provide the whole package and when I go through those gates the real world can be forgotten for a while – a little piece of French heaven.

-Carptalk May 2018 issue - Steve Briggs top 25 all time carp waters.
+Steve Briggs top 25 all time carp waters.